Code-Institute-Submissions/the-shamans-cat/README.md

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for What is Shamanic Energy Healing is by Alberto Villodo and was copied from [The Four Wind Society's website](http://albertovilloldophd.com/light-body-self-healing/)

 ### Media
 - The photos used in this site were obtained from ...
 - The image of jaguar (is actually a panther) and was obtained from [pixaby](https://pixabay.com/vectors/tiger-panther-feline-animal-wild-307205/).
 It is used in the Favicon.
 - The logo was taken from an idea in [Wiki Logo Maker](https://www.brandcrowd.com/maker/tag/wiki).
 - [Lumious energy picture](https://cdn.alexgrey.com/wp-content/uploads/2012/06/28211220/Alex_Grey-Theologue.jpg)
+- The Role of Shamanism in Modern Societies with Dr. Alberto Villoldo, Jon Rasmussen and Guests [video](https://www.youtube.com/watch?v=PF_9iWnLnDA)

 ### Code
 - I have used ideas for coding from the previous mini-projects completed with the Code Institute.